The author is an online writer with lots of historical knowledge.

 After WWI was over, most of the world saw Europe as a powder keg of conflict.
-This, combined with the oppressive efforts to force Indian soldiers into the war, caused the Indian Nationalist movement to return full force.
-Intellectuals like Gandhi appeared with ideas as to what a post-colonial India should look like, and almost everyone in India, Muslims and Hindus alike, agreed they wanted England out.
+This, combined with the oppressive efforts to force Indian soldiers into the war, caused the Indian Nationalist movement to return to full force.
+Intellectuals like Gandhi appeared with ideas as to what a post-colonial India should look like, and almost everyone in India, Muslims, and Hindus alike, agreed they wanted England out.

 Soon, England complied with India’s cries for independence and pulled out of South Asia.
 After discordant internal conflicts, India finally stabilized with its independence intact.

 WWI changed the world forever and left many problems unsolved that would return again more forcefully than ever before.
 In China and India, WWI provoked social and political reform, but the two outcomes were very different.